spatie/laravel-options/README.md

 ]);
 ```

-Which will result in the following options array:
+This will result in the following options array:

 ```php
 [